Crews Hill: Transport

 Crews Hill is served by Crews Hill railway station with trains to Hertford North, Stevenage, in the north, and Moorgate in the south.
 Starting in 2021, bus route 456 connects Crews Hill to the North Middlesex Hospital via Enfield Chase and Winchmore Hill.

 Demography

-Crews Hill is part of the large Chase ward, which also covers Botany Bay, Clay Hill and Bulls Cross.
-In the 2011 census, 77% of the ward's population was white (64% British, 11% Other, 2% Irish), 5% was Black African and 3% Black Caribbean.
+At the 2011 United Kingdom census, Crews Hill was part of the large Chase ward, which also covered Botany Bay, Clay Hill and Bulls Cross.
+77% of the ward's population was white (64% British, 11% Other, 2% Irish), 5% was Black African and 3% Black Caribbean.